Habibu-R-ahman/Habibu-R-ahmam/README.md

 - I’m looking to collaborate with other content creators :handshake:
 - 2021 Goals: Contribute more to REAL world! :pray:
 - Fun fact: I love to visit unknown places! :earth_asia:
-- Relation Status : In a relationship with Linux! :penguin:
+- Relationship Status : In a relationship with Linux! :penguin:

 <br />